Skip to main content

 Django application to index and display IIIF Manifests for books

-djiffy is intended to be a reusable Django application for working with digitized book content provided via IIIF Presentation manifests.
+djiffy is intended to be a reusable Django application for working with digitized book-like content provided via IIIF Presentation manifests.
 This is an alpha version and it does not yet support the full IIIF Presentation specification.

 Code documentation is available at https://princeton-cdh.github.io/djiffy/